Anlaf Guthfrithsson, The Battle of Brunanburh, and a celebrated Viking Penny

 "Olaf, having laid waste the church of Saint Balthere and having burned Tyningham [East Lothian, Scotland today], soon afterwards perished.
 Whence the Yorkmen depopulated the island of Lindisfarne, and many died.
 The son of Sigtrygg, Olaf by name, reigned over the Northumbrians."

-Shortly after the death of Anlaf, Eadmund with a great army attacked and re-conquered the "Five Burhs."
-The Winchester version of the Anglo-Saxon Chronicle recounts in a song of triumph how Leicester, Lincoln, Nottingham, Stamford and Derby were released by "the off-spring of Eadweard, Eadmund the King."
+Shortly after the death of Olaf, Eadmund with a large army attacked and re-conquered the "Five Burhs."
+The Winchester version of the Anglo-Saxon Chronicle recounts how Leicester, Lincoln, Nottingham, Stamford and Derby were released by "the off-spring of Eadweard, Eadmund the King."

-During his time at York, King Anlaf issued a remarkable and original coin design, now commonly considered the most iconic of Viking coins.
+During his time at York, King Olaf issued a remarkable and original coin design, now commonly considered the most iconic of Viking coins.

 A remarkable and Iconic Viking Coin of York

 The entirely original obverse design of Anlaf's York penny has been thought to show a raven, a favourite Viking symbol which also appeared on a war-banner captured from the Danish raiders in 878 at the Battle of Edington (Ethandun).
 The regal title takes the form "Cununc" (Old Norse Konungr).
 The reverse, in contrast, is a close copy of contemporary English coins of Eadmund.
-Coins of wholly English types were produced for Anlaf at Derby where one at least of Æthelstan's moneyers continued to work for the Viking conqueror.
+Coins of typically English types were produced for Anlaf in the "Five Burhs" area, where one at least of Æthelstan's moneyers continued to work for the Viking leader.

-The symbol could refer to raven scavengers, appearing to feed on the corpses of the battlefield slain.
-The raven is also a symbol for the war-god and king-god Odin, who often appears accompanied by two ravens in both texts and iconography.
-Naismith (2017:299) points out that this bird in late Anglo-Saxon England also came to symbolise St Oswald, one of the paramount Anglo-Saxon warrior-king saints (Damon 2003:42–56).
-The curvature of the beak also seems consistent with that of an eagle.
-The ambiguity of the meanings attributed to the bird image could have been conscious, allowing acceptance by Christian and pagan alike (much as seems to be the case for the earlier St Peter coinage of York).
+The symbol could refer to the raven as a symbol of the king-god Odin, who often appears accompanied by two ravens in both texts and iconography.
+Naismith (2017, p.
+299) points out that this bird in late Anglo-Saxon England also came to symbolise St Oswald, one of the paramount Anglo-Saxon warrior-king saints (Damon 2003, p.
+42–56).
+The curvature of the beak could perhaps also be consistent with that of an eagle.
+The ambiguity of the meanings attributed to the image could have been conscious, satisfying both Christians and pagans, much as seems to be the case for the earlier St Peter coinage of York with its depictions of Thor's hammer.

 A 'raven' penny of Anlaf of York.
-The obverse reads "ANLAFCUNUNC7", the last letter being an inverted and retrograde L, perhaps simply used as a space filler here.
-The British Museum example of this coin also has an inverted L after CUNUNC, but in that case not retrograde.
+The obverse reads "ANLAFCUNUNC7", the last letter being the "et" Tironian note (symbol for the conjunction "and"), perhaps simply used as a space filler here.
 The reverse reads "+AĐELFERDMINETREΓ", naming the moneyer AĐELFERD.
-This is one of 37 such coins known (Burström 2020), four of which have been found in Scandinavia.
+This is one of more than 37 such coins known (Burström 2020), four of which have been found in Scandinavia.

 A silver penny of Eadmund (939-946) for comparison with the reverse of Anlaf's York penny.
 North-western mints, Othelrices moneyer.